 There is a limitation to lock-free processing though.
 It protects only the data structure from concurrency, not the data inside each element of the data structure.
 If a thread safely gets a pointer to a data element, and another thread frees the memory of the data element, the first thread will access invalid memory.
 The first thread has no way of knowing another thread freed the memory.

 Nothing about lock-free processing protects from this.
 Marking deleted elements to defer their removal from the data structure doesn't make the lock-free data structure aware of another thread holding a pointer to one of its elements indefinitely.

 Removal from the data structure, and removal from the heap, are two separate types of removal.

-The solution is a form of garbage collection.
+One solution is a form of garbage collection.
 The lock-free data structure can store a field in each element that helps with garbage collection.
+A second solution is to make copies.
 But the lock-free data structure alone can't fix this problem.
 The program has to cooperate.